MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-6.8.1/context-persistence.md

 ```

 The previous example adds a new context targeting 'Contoso Subscription 1' using your current
 credentials.
 The new context is named 'Contoso1'.
-If you do not provide a name for the context, a
+If you don't provide a name for the context, a
 default name, using the account ID and subscription ID is used.

 To rename an existing context, use the `Rename-AzureRmContext` cmdlet.
 For example: